|

 CoDE Pod Hostel – The Court

-Last year, I spent two days in Edinburgh with my boyfriend and we decided to stay in CoDE Pod Hostel – The Court.
+Last year, I spent two days in Edinburgh with my boyfriend, and we decided to stay in CoDE Pod Hostel – The Court.
 The moment we arrived, we realized we had made an impeccable choice.

 The Court is the new hostel of CoDE, the brand that already owns another hostel called The Loft, located also in Edinburgh.
 The Court is special because it is located in the old courthouse of Edinburgh, right in front of the St Giles Cathedral.

 The location, as you can imagine, is simply amazing.
-You walk outside every morning and you’re just in the heart of Edinburgh, half a block from High St. Surrounded by lots of restaurants and bars and pretty close to where all the free tours start.
+You walk outside every morning, and you’re just in the heart of Edinburgh, half a block from High St. Surrounded by lots of restaurants and bars and pretty close to where all the free tours start.

-The building itself has been recently reformed so it’s quite modern but, at the same time, they were able to preserve some typical features of the old courthouse, like the books and some benches.
+The building itself has been recently reformed, so it’s quite modern, but, at the same time, they were able to preserve some typical features of the old courthouse, like the books and some benches.

-One of the most particular details of CoDE are the bedrooms, mainly the ones for many guests where the visitor sleeps in a pod.
+One of the most particular details of CoDE is the bedrooms, mainly the ones for many guests where the visitor sleeps in a pod.
 Just like the ones that are popular in Japan, but in Scotland!
 How cool is that?
-The pods are super comfortable, with personal lights, a curtain, a bookshelf and plugs.
-You can get more privacy and feel like you’re in your own isolated world for the night.

-Your stay in the pod is also affordable, you can sleep there from around ÂŁ18 ($23 USD) per night.
+Your stay in the pod is also affordable; you can sleep there from around £18 ($23 USD) per night.

 Recommended by Laura from Laura No Está.